ExtendJ/ExtendJ-Explorer/README.md

 ```
 ./gradlew assemble
 ```
-or assemble and then after run tests:
+or build which will run some tests:
 ```
 ./gradlew build
 ```